Board of Parole Hearings

 Lifer Parole Process

 Inmates serving life sentences become eligible for parole hearings by statute one year prior to their minimum eligible parole date (MEPD).
 At the hearing, the panel considers all relevant and reliable information in the individual case in order to determine whether the inmate is suitable for release.
-If an inmate is found unsuitable for parole, statutory law requires that the next hearing be set 15, 10, 3, 5 or 7 years in the future.
-An inmate who is denied parole may, in three year intervals, request that his or her hearing be moved to an earlier date, based on a change of circumstances or new information that establishes a reasonable likelihood that consideration of public safety does not require the additional period of incarceration imposed by the denial length that was issued.
+If an inmate is found unsuitable for parole, statutory law requires that the next hearing be set 3, 5, 7, 10, or 15 years in the future.
+An inmate who is denied parole may request that his or her hearing be moved to an earlier date, based on a change of circumstances or new information that establishes a reasonable likelihood that consideration of public safety does not require the additional period of incarceration imposed by the denial length that was issued.

 Who Participates in the Hearing?